 2.4 Environmental Protection Agency (EPA)

-The EPA's authority over airports spans five major statutes:
+The EPA's authority over airports spans five statutes:

-• RCRA (42 U.S.C. § 6901 et seq.): Airports storing hazardous waste (fuel, solvents, deicing chemicals) must comply with storage, labeling, and disposal requirements.
+- RCRA (42 U.S.C. § 6901 et seq.): Airports storing hazardous waste (fuel, solvents, deicing chemicals) may comply with storage, labeling, and disposal requirements.

-• PFAS/CERCLA: Aqueous Film-Forming Foam (AFFF) used for aircraft firefighting contains PFAS compounds now designated as CERCLA hazardous substances.
-Airports with historical AFFF use face strict liability for groundwater contamination.
+- PFAS/CERCLA: Aqueous Film-Forming Foam (AFFF) used for aircraft firefighting contains PFAS compounds now designated as CERCLA hazardous substances.
+CERCLA imposes strict liability (42 U.S.C. § 9607) on airports with historical AFFF use for groundwater contamination; defenses available per case law (e.g., arranged-for vs. passive migration).
 The FAA's F3 Transition Plan charts a path toward fluorine-free alternatives, and the 2024 FAA Reauthorization Act (Section 767) created a grant reimbursement program for airports that voluntarily adopt fluorine-free foam.
-This is one of the most significant emerging liabilities facing airport owners.
+This represents an emerging liability under CERCLA, as evidenced by recent EPA enforcement actions (EPA, 2024) for airport owners with historical AFFF use.

 2.5 Department of Transportation (DOT)